We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Headache symptoms can be managed at home with a number of natural treatments, including drinking water, taking a nap, applying a cold compress and more.

 Headaches are a common condition that many people deal with on a daily basis.

 Ranging from uncomfortable to downright unbearable, they can disrupt your day-to-day life.

 Several types of headaches exist, with tension headaches being the most common.
 Cluster headaches are painful and happen in groups or “clusters,” while migraines are a moderate-to-severe type of headache.

-Here are 18 effective home remedies to naturally get rid of headaches.
+Keep reading for 18 effective home remedies to naturally get rid of headaches.

 Inadequate hydration may lead you to develop a headache.

-What’s more, being dehydrated can impair concentration and cause irritability, making your symptoms seem even worse.
+What’s more, being dehydrated can impair concentration and cause irritability, making your symptoms seem even worse (